 - Check the doors gaskets to make sure that they seal completely around the doors.
 To do this take a dollar bill and close the door on it.
 Grasp the edge and pull it slowly out.
 You should feel some resistance as the door gasket grips the body of the box making an airtight seal.
 Move the bill all around the edges of the door, inside, outside, top and bottom.
 If the bill comes out easily, the gaskets probably need replacement.
 With installation, this can cost $100 or more, depending on the number of doors on the unit.

 Commercial refrigeration repairs can be quite expensive if any of the major components are defective, so paying a service technician to test any potential purchase is a good insurance policy.

-Tip: Commercial refrigeration always seems to fail when a restaurant is closed and no one is there to notice it.
+Tip: Commercial refrigeration always seems to fail when a restaurant is closed and everyone has gone home for the day.
 Expensive food loss can make that bargain refrigerator cost as much as a new one.
-Obsolete models may be impossible to locate needed parts for and the refrigeration system may use refrigerant no longer available.
+Hunting for parts for obsolete models can prove impossible and the refrigeration system may use refrigerant that is no longer available.
 Also, some older models will not comply with current NSF standards or local and state health department codes.
 Check out used refrigeration carefully and completely before plunking down your hard earned cash.

-New commercial refrigeration units are not without their occasional problems, but they are usually apparent immediately on start up.
-Usually any problem is minor and quickly remedied by the manufacturer’s authorized service agency at no cost to the new owner.
+New commercial refrigeration units are not without their occasional problems, but issues are typically apparent right away.
+Most problems are usually minor and can be quickly remedied by the manufacturer’s authorized service agency at no cost to the new owner.
 Modern refrigeration systems use the industries mandated refrigerants that every refrigeration mechanic has access to and is familiar with.
-Door hinges, gaskets, shelves and refrigeration components will be available for the long term.
+Door hinges, gaskets, shelves and refrigeration components should be available for the long term.